michee/telespark/README.md

 Globally shared so its available for consumers of the data to use.

-I prefer a strict approach on handling the data with defined schemas and taking advantage of scalas typesystem, But in some cases a no-schema approach is better (eg in cases of collecting metadata)
+I prefer a strict approach on handling the data with defined schemas and taking advantage of scalas typesystem, But in some cases a no-schema approach is better, eg in cases of collecting metadata, in those cases safety can be compensated with unit-tests.

-### Left over thoughts
-   Notes:
-   * I would use TYPED datasets for the assignment instead,
-   * Schemas for site and cell data should be shared between this job and the job that writes the files.
-   * Shared Schema beteen this and parent job eg. avro-scheema. contract between producer and consumer.
-\
-\
-\
 ## Task Journey

 I would use TYPED DataSets or TYPED RDD's for the assignment instead of loosely typed DataFrames.